To support the mental health needs of asylum seeking and refugee children.

 Who's it for

 YoungMinds Welcome is for foster carers, social workers, schools staff and any other professionals supporting asylum seeking and refugee children.
-In Year One the project focused on workforces in Kent and Croydon.
-In Year 2 we will be expanding the project and launching in Teesside.
+The project is running in Kent, Croydon and the North East of England.

-As part of YoungMinds Welcome, we have been running a set of conferences and training days for professionals who work with refugee and asylum seeking children and young people.
+As part of YoungMinds Welcome, we have been running a set of conferences and FREE training days for professionals who work with refugee and asylum seeking children and young people.
 In early 2018 we ran conferences in Kent and Croydon and subsequently have been providing free training courses across the 2 areas.
 These training days focus on supporting the mental health needs of asylum seeking and refugee children.
+We recently ran a conference in Teesside and we are now taking bookings for training in the North East.

 - Practical skills for supporting children who have experienced trauma